Sherryyy00/GRIP-TheSparksFoundation/README.md

 - matplotlib
 - sklearn

-## Task 3: Exploratory Data Analysis on Retail Dataset
+## Exploratory Data Analysis - Retail Dataset

 ### Objective
-The objective of this task is to perform exploratory data analysis (EDA) on a retail dataset to gain insights into sales, profit, and other key metrics.
+This project involves performing an exploratory data analysis (EDA) on a retail dataset named 'SampleSuperstore.'
+The analysis aims to understand the business's overall performance, identify profitable and loss-making segments, and offer insights for strategic decision-making.

 ### Steps
 1. **Import Libraries**: